tsgates/arch-wiki-markdown/wiki/IMac_Aluminium.md

 Install Arch
 ------------

-I used both the Arch Beginners Guide Beginners_Guide & the Official Install Guide Official_Arch_Linux_Install_Guide.
+I used both the Arch Beginners Guide Beginners' guide & the Official Install Guide Installation guide.
 I used the Core install from the CD & updated later.
 (The FTP install is a quicker method as it installs the latest packages directly over the internet.)

 The CD install & network setup went perfectly for me.
 The Beginners Guide has all that was necessary for my install, though I used the